htruong/htruong.github.io/_posts/2017-03-03-things-i-wish-i-knew-programming-being-programmer.md

 **People**: People are people.
 Some will envy me, some will use me, some will think I am a joke, most will think I am weird.
 It is better to bury my head in the sand and continute working on what I like.

-**Networking**: Not my thing, I don't feel comfortable pretend that I'm friendly face-to-face.
+**Networking**: Not my thing, I just give up pretending that I'm comfortabe with face-to-face meetings and introducing myself to people at places -- I hate it.
 But I can send emails to people.
 To me, emailing is the best way to know and communicate with people.

 **Being consistent**: Writing code and getting things done is like depositing money in the bank.
 Being consistent is much more important than being clever or heroic.

-**Developing a taste**: Humiliating other people is never a good idea, but to me, it is easy to say some uplifting bullshit about just anything.
+**Developing a taste**: Humiliating and be rude to other people is never a good idea.
+However, to me, it is easy to say some uplifting bullshit about just anything.
 Having a taste on what's good, the style I appreciate, and having meaningful feedback is harder.
-The education system in the USA tends to favor the uplifting bullshit feels good approach -- and now I found out that it does me no good.
+I feel the education system in the USA tends to favor the uplifting bullshit feels good approach -- and now I found out that it is not my style.